techtraits/graphsom/README.md

 **Interval-Based Reporting**

 Tell graphsom to start reporting.
-All the registered metrics are reported periodically after a configurable interval.
+All registered metrics are reported periodically after a configurable interval.

     graphsom:start_reporting().